Some people who oppose equality for Puerto Ricans argue that it would force Puerto Ricans to abandon their traditions.

 Like other Americans, people of Puerto Rican origin are individuals who decide how to live their lives in this nation of freedom.

-The extent to which many, from the territory — or from a State — have continued to embrace their Puerto Rican identity and heritage has not proved to be a problem for 117 years.
-It would not become one if the Americans of Puerto Rican heritage still resident in Puerto Rico obtained votes in the government that makes their national laws and were treated equally in the relatively few laws in which they are not now treated equally.
+The extent to which Puerto Ricans — in the territory or in the states — have continued to embrace Puerto Rican identity and heritage has not proved to be a problem for 126 years.
+It would not become one if the Americans of Puerto Rican heritage still resident in Puerto Rico obtained votes in the government that makes their national laws.

 Categories: